 Final Verdict on the Royal Caribbean Unlimited Dining Plan

 In total, we had five specialty dining sessions (two lunches and three dinners) during this 3-day cruise.
 The total costs for these meals if we did not have the Unlimited Dining Plan would have been $281.91.
-Booking the package pre-cruise at sale pricing, we paid a total of $138.00, meaning we saved over 51% by having the meal plan.
+Booking the package pre-cruise at sale pricing, we paid a total of $138.00.
+This saved us over 51% by having the meal plan.

-Plus, the Princess had been hinting that she wanted to try Johnny Rockets for a “snack” one day.
+Plus, the Princess had been hinting that she wanted to dine at Johnny Rockets for a “snack” one day.

 We are normally fans of the main dining room, but on a short cruise like this, booking the Specialty Dining package provided us with more options.
-We are not sure if we would opt for the plan on a seven night cruise, but for this trip the Unlimited Dining Plan was a huge cost savings.
+Though, we are not sure if we would opt for the plan on a seven night cruise.
+However, on this trip, the Unlimited Dining Plan was a huge cost savings.

 Would you purchase this specialty dining package?
 Do you have a review of Royal Caribbean’s Unlimited Dining Plan?
 Drop us an anchor below with your thoughts on this newly updated dining package.